More On Our Beliefs

 Will you be having live streams weekly?

-This is a pending answer.
-Our existing Outreach program takes up more of our time and is the priority at the moment.
+Our existing Outreach program takes up more of our time and is top priority.
+More people

-More people are able to view the speakers' messages over DVD and hear on CD than being able to
+are able to view the speakers' messages over DVD and hear on CD than being able to view

-view on the web, according to the existing follower base.
-At the moment, we will continue
+on the web, according to the existing follower base.